Centigrade/ngtx/docs/FIRST_STEPS.md

 ## Moving on: Improving the Tests by Getting DRY

-Before having a look on how we could improve the test-cases using ngtx, we will first do a bit of refactoring, in order to become more **[DRY](wiki.dry)**.
+Before having a look on how we could improve the test-cases using ngtx, we will first do a bit of refactoring, in order to become more **[DRY][wiki.dry]**.

 You might have noticed it as well: We are recreating the app fixture and app constant in each test-case over and over again (`const fixture = TestBed.createComponent(...); ...`).
 This isn't very elegant nor readable.
 It's just noise distracting from what really happens in that test.
 So let's get rid of it: